Maria Malmer Stenergard

-Eva Maria Louise Malmer Stenergard (born 23 March 1981) is a Swedish politician and jurist who has served as Minister for Foreign Affairs since September 2024.
-A member of the Moderate Party, she previously served as Minister for Migration and Asylum Policy from 2022 to 2024.

-She has also been a Member of the Riksdag since 2014.
+Eva Maria Louise Malmer Stenergard (born 23 March 1981) is a Swedish politician and jurist serving as Minister for Foreign Affairs since 2024.
+A member of the Moderate Party, she previously served as Minister for Migration and Asylum Policy from 2022 until 2024.
+She has been a Member of the Riksdag for Northern and Eastern Skåne since 2014.

 Ministerial career

 Minister for Migration and Asylum Policy (2022-2024)

 On 18 October 2022, Malmer Stenergard was appointed Minister for Migration and Asylum Policy in the cabinet of Ulf Kristersson.
 This role was seen as critical since migration was one of the key areas the new government was set to focus on.

 In 2024, Malmer Stenergard announced that Sweden during that year had seen the lowest number of immigrants since 1997, and had for the first time in 50 years had more people migrating from Sweden than immigrating to Sweden.
 This was in line with the governments policy which she had implemented.